Jonathan2251/lbt/source/about.rst

 Representation.
 The lower half is this book's work flow and software package of the toolchain extended implementation based on llvm.
 Except clang, the other blocks need to be extended for a new backend development.
-The hex is the ascii file format using '0' to '9' and 'a' to 'f' for hexadecimal value representation since the verilog language machine uses it as input file.
+This book implement the green boxes part.
 The Cpu0 llvm backend can be find on http://jonathan2251.github.io/lbd/index.html.